AlgoMaster Logo

 Code

-For each window position, we recompute the entire sum from scratch.
-But consecutive windows overlap in k - 1 elements.
-What if we reused the previous window's sum and just adjusted for the one element that left and the one that entered?
+For each window position, the brute force recomputes the entire sum from scratch, even though consecutive windows overlap in k - 1 elements.
+The next approach reuses the previous window's sum and adjusts only for the one element that left and the one that entered.

 Approach 2: Sliding Window (Optimal)